bob123456678/TrainControl/Readme.md

-# Marklin Central Station 2/3 Train Control
+# TrainControl for Marklin Central Station 2 and 3

-This cross-platform Java program allows you to use your computer to easily control your entire Marklin / Trix / DCC digital layout.
+This powerful cross-platform Java program allows you to use your computer to easily control your entire Marklin / Trix / DCC digital layout.
 It connects to a Central Station 2, 3, or 3 Plus over the network.
 It is primarily designed for users with a large layout and many locomotives, as the standard Marklin UI makes many common tasks (such as quickly switching between locomotives) overly tedious.
-Convenient keyboard hotkeys are available for controlling locomotives, switching between locomotives, enabling functions, emergency stop, etc.  You can also open windows with interactive track diagrams.
+Convenient keyboard hotkeys are available for controlling locomotives, switching between locomotives, enabling functions, smooth deceleration, emergency stop, etc.  You can also open windows with interactive track diagrams and edit track diagrams.

-As such, TrainControl is designed to be a complete replacement for the CS2/CS3 for operating your layout, with the Central Station serving solely as the track interface and locomotive database.
+As such, TrainControl is designed to be a complete replacement for the CS2/CS3 for operating your layout, with the Central Station serving solely as the track interface and MFX locomotive database.

 Under the hood, this program implements the Marklin CAN protocol and can therefore also be used to programmatically control the entire layout.
 Layout and locomotive information is automatically downloaded from the CS2/CS3, currently with some layout limitations on the CS3 (see below).

-TrainControl also provides a UI for creating a graph model of your layout, which enables *fully autonmous* operation at the push of a single button, as well as semi-autonmous point-to-point operation between stations.
+TrainControl also provides a UI for creating a graph model of your layout, which enables tracking train locations for *fully autonmous* operation at the push of a single button, as well as semi-autonmous point-to-point operation between stations.
+You can of course also set up traditional/conditional routes.

 ## Overview